- Please watch this video

-We recommend against using liquid food coloring as it adds unwanted moisture to your batter which changes the desired consistency and produces undesirable results.
+We recommend against using liquid or oil based food coloring as it adds unwanted moisture/oil to the macaron batter.
+This changes the desired consistency and produces undesirable results.
 We recommend using powdered food coloring for best results.

 Why did my shells crack or mushroom?

 Batter was too moist and the surface hadn’t dried enough to be baked in a conventional oven.
 This will generally not happen with a convection type oven as the circulating air will quickly dry out the surface.

 The mix has a two-year shelf-life.
-Baked shells can be kept in a refrigerator for several weeks without changing taste and texture.
-Shells can be frozen for several months.
-Make sure the baked shell is stored in an air tight container.
+Macarons can be kept in a refrigerator for several weeks without changing taste and texture.
+Cookies can be frozen for several months (with buttercream filling).
+Make sure macarons are stored in an air tight container.

 Can I bake multiple trays at once?

 In order to get a shiny surface on your macarons, cover with plastic wrap and refrigerate or freeze for a day after assembling.